sgago/thestudyguide/algorithms/algorithms.md

 4. **Initialize the memo with base cases:** We can typically need to initialize the memo with the base cases.
 For example, in the [perfect squares problem](./problems/dynamic/perfectsquares_test.go), we can initialize the memo with perfect squares like 1, 4, 9, 25, etc. immediately.
 Other times, we may need to loop through the 2D map or slice and declare base cases like for the coin game.
 5. **Two loops** Typically, you'll get an embedded looping solution (one loop in another).
 6. **Define the recurrence relation:** Develop the recurrence relation, a formula for transition from one state to the next.
 For example, clearly state how to transition from `dp[i]` to `dp[i+1]`.
 Start with transition from the base cases to the next case.
 Write the recurrence relation in something *you* can understand for coding like:

 ```
 The recurrence relation is:
 memo[i] = max(memo[i-1], memo[i-2]... memo[0])+1
   - applies ONLY for each memo[i-1] when nums[i]%nums[i-1]==0.
   - memo[0] is a base case and equals 0
 ```

-1. **(Optional) Optimize the memo:** Sometimes you can cut down on the amount of memory that the memo consumes.
+7. **(Optional) Optimize the memo:** Sometimes you can cut down on the amount of memory that the memo consumes.
 See Bitmasking.

+Again, I really can't stress enough how you 100% need to type out the the entire dp memo as it loops via comments.
+Solving one or two subproblems won't be enough.
+You need to type out several iterations and learn how to solve problems that overlap.
+If you don't type it out, the recurrence relation will be hard to see.

 ## Strategy for looping